 We also made a quick stop at the ghost town of Rhyolite.
 Creepy!

 Then we got to Death Valley, a very weird place.
 We didn't realize how big the National Park was, or how expensive it would be--if you didn't already have an annual National Park pass, which we do!
-We arrived in the valley fairly late in the afternoon, and just had enough time to drop the trailer in the campsite and drive up to Dante's Peak, which overlooks Badwater Basin.
+We arrived in the valley fairly late in the afternoon, and just had enough time to drop the trailer in the campsite at Furnace Creek Campground and drive up to Dante's Peak, which overlooks Badwater Basin.
 Doesn't it sound lovely?
 We hiked up a few big hills at the top, then waited for sunset.
 And although we were only in Death Valley for part of one day, we sure took a lot of photos.